Devastated North Carolina town still reeling from Florence

 “You’re losing money as far as sewer users.
 The county’s losing water users.
 Plus, we’re all going to lose tax base,” he said.

 Fifty-five homes with Trenton addresses are being evaluated for federal hazard mitigation funds, though some may be outside of town limits, according to state emergency management officials.
 The Federal Emergency Management Agency hazard mitigation program includes buyouts, elevating houses or other flood-proofing repairs.
-Across Jones County, 111 homeowners have sought expedited buyouts because of Florence, more than any other North Carolina county, according to a joint state-federal notice.
+Across Jones County, 111 homeowners have sought expedited buyouts because of Florence, more than any other North Carolina county, according to a joint state-federal notice .

 It’s not clear when buyouts will be approved, but FEMA already has paid county residents $33 million in aid, loans and insurance payouts.
 As of late May, 37 county households were still staying in FEMA trailers or other temporary units.